api7/jsonschema/README.md

 lsjonschema: JSON schema validator
 ==================================

-This library provides a JSON schema draft 4 validator for Lua.
+This library provides a JSON schema draft 4, draft 6, draft 7 validator for Lua.
 Note that even though it uses the JSON Schema semantics, it is neither bound or limited to JSON.
 It can be used to validate saner key/value data formats as well (Lua tables, msgpack, bencode, ...).